 Initial Loan Counseling for Student Borrowers

 Before receiving a student loan, borrowers must complete an entrance counseling session that will supply comprehensive information on the terms and conditions of the loan and of the borrower's responsibilities.
-Students are informed by the Lynn University website, their award letter, and the Financial Aid Handbook.
-For more information, www.studentloans.gov.
+Students are informed by the Lynn University website, their award letter, and the undergraduate and graduate financial handbooks.
+For more information, visit www.studentloans.gov.

 Exit Counseling for Student Borrowers